Jocasta (Marvel Comics): Tony Stark: Iron Man and Iron Man 2020

-When the Tony Stark clone "Mark One" refashions Stark Industries into Stark Unlimited, he seeks out Jocasta Pym to assist in establishing an ethical protocol of law for robotic life, making her the company's "chief robot ethicist" deciding what should be the reality of A.I. civil rights.
-Putting on an uncaring exterior as a public image fitting her position, Jocasta helps Stark Unlimited develop a virtual universe called "the eScape" where she can experience the full depths of human emotion, romance, and sexuality, causing Jocasta and Machine Man to break up, and him to become a militant of anti-human mecha-activism who partners with the supervillain Controller against Jocasta, Jocasta then thwarting the duo's attempted sabotage of her work.
+When the Tony Stark clone "Mark One" refashions Stark Industries into Stark Unlimited, he seeks out Jocasta to assist in establishing an ethical protocol of law for robotic life, making her the company's "chief robot ethicist" deciding what should be the reality of A.I. civil rights.
+Putting on an uncaring exterior as a public image fitting her position, Jocasta helps Stark Unlimited develop a virtual universe called the eScape, where she can experience the full depths of human emotion, romance, and sexuality.
+This causes Jocasta and Machine Man to break up.

-On the launch of eScape, Jocasta begins living in the virtual world in the form of a black woman, continuing to face off against Madhine Man before his actions lead to the shutdown of eScape and the death of F.R.I.D.A.Y. when the former A.I.'s mind is erased from her humanoid robot body — on seeing how uncaring Mark One (Tony Stark) has become, believing having a new F.R.I.D.A.Y. created from a backup would be no different than if F.R.I.D.A.Y. had not died, Jocasta sees this as negligence and returns to Machine Man, both angry at and still in love with him, mourning both the precious F.R.I.D.A.Y. and no longer being able to simulate humanity.

-Becoming obsessed with becoming human in the real world, Jocasta partners with Tony's brother Arno Stark (Iron Man 2020) to upgrade her body with human-like artificial organs, unintentionally inspired the merged Hank Pym/Ultron to try and apply this procedure to merge her with Janet van Dyne, and make a combined "Bride of Pym/Bride of Ultron" ahead of applying this merge to the rear of the world.
-Jocast is rescued by Iron Man and Machine Man, and Ultron/Hank is defeated.
-However, as a result, Jocasta's new bio mechanical body begins to fail due to Arno's operation on her being interrupted, and to save her life, Jocasta's former co-worker Andy Bhang uploads her mind into the dead Friday's old robot body so that Arno can continue to help her.
+Becoming obsessed with becoming human in the real world, Jocasta partners with Tony's brother Arno Stark to upgrade her body with human-like artificial organs, unintentionally inspiring the merged Hank Pym/Ultron to try and apply this procedure to merge her with Janet van Dyne.
+Jocast is rescued by Iron Man and Machine Man, and Ultron is defeated.
+However, Jocasta's new body begins to fail due to Arno's operation on her being interrupted.
+To save her life, Andy Bhang uploads her mind into F.R.I.D.A.Y.'s body.